sillsdev/saymore/src/SayMore/UI/LowLevelControls/Readme.txt

-Things in the namespace should have no depenencies in the rest of sponge.
+Things in the namespace should have no depenencies in the rest of SayMore.